AdobeDocs/campaign-web.en/help/v8/workflows/activities/build-audience.md

 # Build audience {#build-audience}

-This activity allows you to define an audience.
-You can either select an existing audience or use the rule builder to define your own query.
+The **Build audience** activity is a **Targeting** activity.
+This activity allows you to define the audience that will enter the workflow.
+When sending messages in the context of a campaign workflow, the message audience is not defined in the channel activity, but in the **Build audience** activity.

+To define the audience population, you can:

+* Select an existing audience, created as a list in the Client Console.
+* Select an Adobe Experience Platform audience.
+* Build a new audience with the rule builder by defining and combining filtering criteria.

+>[!NOTE]
+>
+>In this context, you cannot load an audience from a file.
+For this, you need to create a standalone delivery.
+[Learn more](../../audience/about-audience.md)

 <!--
 The **Build audience** activity can be placed at the beginning of the workflow or after any other activity.
 Any activity can be placed after the **Build audience**.